 PRIM | SPOROBOLE

-PRIM and SPOROBOLE are joining forces to offer a creative residency that will take advantage of their mutual skills: on the one hand, PRIM’s expertise in film production; and on the other hand, Sporobole’s expertise in the creation of interactive virtual reality works.
+PRIM and SPOROBOLE have joined forces to offer a creative residency that makes the most of their mutual skills: on the one hand, PRIM’s expertise in film production; on the other hand, SPOROBOLE’s expertise in the creation of interactive virtual reality works.

 This 3-month residency offers the artist the opportunity to create an interactive cinematic virtual reality work, i.e. including filmed components and interaction devices.
 The residency will be accompanied by a $10,000 fee and over $30,000 in services.